The Four Color Theorem -- A New Simple Proof by Induction: Abstract

 \section{Abstract}

-In 1976 Appel and Haken achieved a major break through by thoroughly establishing the Four Color Theorem (4CT).
+In 1976, Appel and Haken achieved a major break through by proving the four color theorem $(4CT)$.
 Their proof is based on studying a large number of cases for which a computer-assisted search for hours is required.
-In 1997 the 4CT was reproved with less need for computer verification by Robertson, Sanders, Seymour and Thomas.
-In 2000 Ashay Dharwadkar gave an algebraic proof to the 4CT involving Steiner Systems, Eilenberg Modules, Hall Matching and Riemann Surfaces.
-In this paper, we give a simple proof to the $4CT$.
-The proof is based on the Principle of Mathematical Induction, contraction, and possible colorings of a minimum degree vertex, its adjacent vertices, and adjacent vertices of these adjacent vertices.
+In 1997, Robertson, Sanders, Seymour and Thomas reproved the 4CT with less need for computer verification.
+In this paper, we present a simple proof to the $4CT$ based on mathematical induction and contraction.
+We consider, in our proof, possible colorings of a minimum degree vertex, its adjacent vertices and adjacent vertices of these adjacent vertices of simple planar graphs.